Which of the following best describes analogous structures in the... | Channels for Pearson+

 1

-Understand the concept of analogous structures: Analogous structures are features in different species that have similar functions but do not share a common evolutionary origin.
-This is a result of convergent evolution, where different species independently evolve similar traits as a result of having to adapt to similar environments or ecological niches.
+Understand the concept of analogous structures: Analogous structures are features in different species that perform a similar function but do not share a common evolutionary origin.
+This is often a result of convergent evolution, where different species independently evolve similar traits as a result of having to adapt to similar environments or ecological niches.

-Consider examples of analogous structures: A classic example is the wings of bats and the wings of insects.
-Both serve the function of flight, but they evolved independently in mammals and insects, respectively.
+Consider the role of convergent evolution: Convergent evolution occurs when different species develop similar traits independently, often because they live in similar environments or face similar selective pressures.
+This process leads to the development of analogous structures.

-Relate to natural selection: Analogous structures arise because natural selection favors similar adaptations in different species facing similar environmental challenges, leading to convergent evolution.
+Evaluate the options given: The correct description of analogous structures should highlight their similar function and different evolutionary origins, as opposed to identical structures or those with a common evolutionary origin.

-Identify the correct description: Based on the understanding of analogous structures, the correct description is 'Structures that have similar functions but different evolutionary origins.'
+Select the correct answer: Based on the understanding of analogous structures and convergent evolution, choose the option that states 'Structures that have a similar function but different evolutionary origins' as the best description.

 Watch next